podvarkov/pirple-homework-4/readme.md

 #### The Assignment (Scenario):

-It is time to build a simple frontend for the Pizza-Delivery API you created in Homework Assignment #2.
-Please create a web app that allows customers to:
+It is time to build the Admin CLI for the pizza-delivery app you built in the previous assignments.
+Please build a CLI interface that would allow the manager of the pizza place to:

-* Signup on the site
+* View all the current menu items

+* View all the recent orders in the system (orders placed in the last 24 hours)

+* Lookup the details of a specific order by order ID

-* View all the items available to order
+* View all the users who have signed up in the last 24 hours

-* Fill up a shopping cart

-* Place an order (with fake credit card credentials), and receive an email receipt

-This is an open-ended assignment.
+* Lookup the details of a specific user by email address This is an open-ended assignment.
 You can take any direction you'd like to go with it, as long as your project includes the requirements.
 It can include anything else you wish as well.

 #### Docs

 * Before start server run ./create-dirs.sh
 this will create all needed directories and generate 10 random pizzas for testing.

+* To start CLI as an independent process run ```node src/cli/index.js```

 * If you want to use eslint, run `npm install`